 Definition of an Anacrusis

-An anacrusis (from the Greek “to push up”) is best described as a note or set of notes that precede the first measure (bar) of a piece of music.
+An anacrusis (from the Greek “to push up”) is best described as a note or group of notes that precedes the first measure of a piece of music.

-Well, the anacrusis, also known as the upbeat or pickup, precedes the first downbeat of a piece of music.
+Well, the anacrusis, also known as the pickup and sometimes an upbeat, precedes the first downbeat of a piece of music.